 Understanding Vaccines for Midwives-vaccination requirements during pregnancy and early childhood

-Understanding Vaccines for Midwives-vaccination requirements during pregnancy and early childhood is a high quality online training course that uses animation and interactivity to promote learning.
-This course has been designed to provide an introduction to immunisation and key vaccines and topics relevant to midwives and aims to assist midwives to deliver a safe and effective immunisation service by:
+Understanding Vaccines for Midwives-vaccination requirements during pregnancy and early childhood aims to equip midwives with knowledge and skills to feel confident to engage with women and their families on the topic of vaccines and vaccination.
+The course is an introduction to immunisation and key vaccines and topics relevant to midwives, and aims to assist midwives to deliver a safe and effective immunisation service by:

 - introducing the learner to information on the theoretical and practical components of immunisation